-This is because when food and drinks are broken down and absorbed into your blood it can affect your results — for example, having a high-fat meal right before a lipid test could cause your triglycerides levels to look higher than they actually are.
+This is because when food and drinks are broken down and absorbed into your blood, it can affect your results — for example, having a high-fat meal right before a lipid test could cause your triglyceride levels to look higher than they actually are.

 Blood tests that usually require you to fast include a:

 - blood sugar (glucose) level test

 How long does it take to get blood test results?

 Understanding your health should be quick and easy.
 That’s why our doctors share your results within 48 hours.
 And you can access your data at any time.
 We’ll email or text you to let you know your blood samples have been received, processed, and are ready to view online in your results dashboard.

 What to expect from your blood test results

 For many tests, your blood will be analysed to measure the levels of a certain compound, enzyme, or antibody that might be present.
 This will be compared to a reference range to see if it’s within the normal range.
 These reference ranges can vary depending on your age, gender, ethnicity, and family history.

 Along with reference ranges, all of the abbreviations and various units of measurement included in your blood test results can make it difficult to understand them.
 So it’s important to have a doctor or a health professional review and interpret your results for you.